jainmitali/jainmitali/README.md

 - 👋 Hi, I’m @jainmitali
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in UI/UX design
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Figma
-- 💞️ I’m looking to collaborate on opensource
+- 💞️ I’m looking to Learn and enhance my skills
 <!-- - 📫 How to reach me ...-->

 <!---